aniruddha125/qbdemo/README.md

 ```

 ### Assumptions
+ #### UI Tests
  - Test are not meant to be run on Selenium grid.
  - RemoteWebDriver was not used and no reporting structure was setup.
  - Only browsers coded for were chrome and firefox.
 The structure should support an easy addition of other browsers.

 ### Description of test
 Tested the search functionality of webdriver.io/api link.
 In addition to "click" also tested for "submit" , "select" and "clear".